 - Feel free to exchange business cards, but only if at least 1 party can do something for the other.

 - Speakers and crew members are not demi-gods.
 If you have questions, or you think you can help them or tell them something that they might find interesting, don’t be shy and talk to them!
-However, if you run into them after their talk or during their ‘off hours’ during the conference, be respectful of their time and energie.
-They are normal people who also need coffee, sleep, peace & quiet, etc.
+However, if you run into them after their talk or during their ‘off hours’ during the conference, be respectful of their time and energy.
+They are normal people who also need coffee, sleep, down time, etc.

 - Registration desk people and other crew members know a lot about the conference.
 Remember that they are often locals!
 Make use of this.

 - Fun conversations arise most easily during a random meeting in the hallway, ie. at the coffee machine, at a pinball machine, in the cloakroom row, at a dinner, etc. The “hall-way track” is often my favorite conference track!

 - If you’re attending a conference with an international audience: PLEASE, do not, by default, converse in your own language with colleagues or fellow countrymen.
 You immediately exclude a large part of conference attendees, and you prevent new people from entering the conversation.
 It is rude.
 It is also to the detriment of yourself: you might deprive yourself of new acquaintances, friendships or interesting information.